 The following points help to bring out the importance of the key man clause:

 Big Money at Stake

 It is the responsibility of the investment firm to take proper care of investors’ money, which can run into a million or a billion dollars.
-In such a case, just one bad decision could wipe out investors life-long savings.
+In such a case, just one bad decision could wipe out an investor’s life-long savings.

 Reputation at Stake

-If a key man is missing, and the investment firm does not replace it, then it raises a question on the efficiency and efficacy of the management.
+If a key man is missing and the investment firm does not replace it, then it raises a question about the efficiency and efficacy of the management.
 Also, if the investment firm makes a bad decision, it would not only push their existing investors away but potential future clients as well.

 Gives Credibility and Shows Professionalism

 Investors nowadays specifically ask for a key man clause before handing over their money to an investment firm.
 If the firm agrees to the clause, it gives investors some sense of security for their investment.
 Also, if an investment firm already has such a clause in place, it shows its professionalism.

 All these point remain valid for other businesses too where the presence and skill of key man of utmost importance.